Frequently Asked Questions

 HSV is diagnosed by testing for the virus from oral or genital lesions, or by testing the blood for HSV antibodies.
 When a lesion is present, it is always helpful to confirm it is due to HSV by doing a test for HSV by polymerase chain reaction (PCR), or nucleic acid amplification testing (NAAT) or by viral culture from the lesion.
 A positive PCR or viral culture can by “typed” to determine if it is HSV-1 or HSV-2.

 Blood testing for HSV antibodies can be performed at any time during infection, even when there are no symptoms present.
 The antibodies may not develop until 2 months after someone has become infected.
 Antibody tests should be “type specific” and able to distinguish between HSV-1 and HSV-2.
 There are many commercially available type specific HSV antibody tests.
 However, some of these are limited by giving false positive results for HSV-2, particularly if someone is infected with HSV-1.
 The Western Blot, the “gold standard” HSV antibody test, is performed at the University of Washington.

 If you are having oral or genital lesions, these can be tested for HSV by PCR/NAAT or culture through your local healthcare provider.
 Tests for HSV antibodies may also be available through your local healthcare provider.
 You can have your blood tested with a Western Blot at the University of Washington Virology Lab.
-To do this, have your health care provider call 206-598-6066 to request the HSV Type-Specific Serology information packet.
+To do this, you or your health care provider can call 206-520-4600 to request the HSV Type-Specific Serology information packet.

 For more information, see the Herpes Blood Tests Quick Reference Guide provided by the American Social Health Association.